pascallaliberte/sharpen.page/_posts/2019-06-20-i-dont-know-if-my-page-is-good.md

 ---
 layout: post
 title: "I Don't Know If My Page Is Any Good"
+description: "I don’t know if my page is any good — a practical way to judge a landing page through the buyer’s mental back-and-forth."
 categories: jtbd copywriting
 tags: struggle-first discerning
 author: Pascal Laliberté